 Show Your Skills

 Instead of presenting vague or general ideas of your business, nail the proposal by answering specific requirement solicitations.
 Present specific ideas on how to solve the problem, what would you do and how would you do it.
 How you would be highlighted from other competitors?
 What can you complete or do different than the others?
 What benefits are we going to receive from you?

 Watch for Out for that Due Date

-Time is of essence, right?
+Time is of the essence, right?
 Every bid proposal has a deadline that you must meet.
 Failing to do so will let you out of business immediately.
 Don’t wait until the last moment to send your bid proposal, sometimes the mail gets stuck with lots of letters, especially during the holiday season.